Zaloog/textual-tags/README.md

 if __name__ == '__main__':
     main()
 ```

 ## Messages
 Tags sends two messages:
-- `Tag.Removed`, if a tag is removed in any way
+- `Tag.Removed`, send when a tag is removed in any way
-- `TagAutoComplete.Applied`, if a completion option is applied
+- `TagAutoComplete.Applied`, send when a completion option is applied

 ## Issues/Feedback
 Feel free to reach out and share your feedback, or open an [Issue],